symengine/symengine.R/cran-comments.md

 ## Version 0.1.1:

+0. Fix 'export' issue in configure ('export var=value' is not supported in old version of sh) and use R CMD config and compiler options.

+## Previous comments

 This is mainly fixing issues building the package on solaris.
 The following changes are made:

-1. Try fixing issues that cmake ignore "CC" and "CXX" environment variables by force setting some CMAKE_* environment variables in 'configure'.

 2. In 'configure', fix issue that '!' is not a shell program in solaris.